Endodontic Retreatment

 We seal the canals precisely and restore the tooth.

-Full-mouth 2D panoramic in a single shot.
 Crystal-clear detail with minimal radiation dose.

 In most cases, yes.
 Retreatment lets you keep your natural tooth and avoid extraction.